emef2247/opll_vgm2midi/README.md

 `<stem>.user_voice.json` is created.

 - In **GM mode**: specify GM Program numbers
-- In **TX802 mode**: specify Bank / Voice numbers
+- In **TX802 mode**: specify Bank (A/B) and Voice numbers

-Editing the JSON and re-running the conversion applies your custom mapping.
+Editing the JSON and re‑running the conversion applies your custom mapping.
-The JSON file is never overwritten.
+Existing JSON files are never overwritten.

 ---